 - Discover new products and services.

-- Create visibility and credibility for a practice.
+- Create visibility for a practice.

-- Attract prospective clients we don’t know.
+- Attract prospects we don’t know.

 - Turn existing prospects into clients.